Landscape Architecture: HASSELL

 The value of natural systems in sustaining the land has often been the hallmark of rural development, but deemed unworkable in urban situations.
 Victoria Park redefines the role of natural systems and exposes the shortcomings in ideas of landscape as ornament.

-sensitive urban design in Australia.
+The project exceeded expectations by virtue of its innovative water management system and its integration into the high-quality living environment.
+Consequently, the project has become a benchmark for water sensitive urban design in Australia.
 Victoria Park not only provides a valuable recreation resource for the community, it also sets about restoring and reconstructing the ecosystems that once prevailed.